Jafsari/Finch-Challenge/README.md

 ## How it works

 1. Click "Connect with Finch" to start OAuth flow
-2. Complete Finch Connect in popup window
+2. **Connect to Justworks** when prompted in the Finch Connect popup
+3. Complete Finch Connect authorization
-3. App fetches and displays company info and employee directory
+4. App fetches and displays company info and employee directory
-4. Click any employee to see detailed individual + employment data
+5. Click any employee to see detailed individual + employment data

 ## Important Notes